Pre-Pharmacy (Undergraduate Major)

-M.S. in Pharmacy Administration and Ph.D. in Pharmacy Administration
+Ph.D. in Pharmacy Administration

 The mission of the Pharmacy Administration graduate program is to advance research and development in the field of pharmacy administration to enhance the safe and effective delivery of pharmaceuticals and pharmaceutical care.
 The program will prepare students with technical knowledge and problem-solving skills to assume positions of responsibility and leadership.